 with associated initial conditions

 satisfying the constraint

-The first equation in \eqref{leading order} describes the particle trajectory of the basic flow, while the second and third govern - at leading order - the evolution of the local wave vector and the amplitude of the perturbation along the particle trajectory, respectively.
+The first equation in \eqref{leading order} describes the particle trajectory of the basic flow, while the second and third govern - at leading order - the evolution of the local wave vector and the amplitude of the perturbation along the particle trajectory, respectively (see Fig. \ref{instabilityIMAGE}).\\

 The growth rate of $\A$ is analogous to the concept of Lyapunov exponent (see e.g. \cite{Friedlander, CG, Henry}).
 If fore some initial position $\x_0$ we have that

-then, for a given fluid trajectory, the particles separate at an exponential rate, and the fluid flow is unstable \citep{Friedlander}.
-This is associated to the fact that - in the spectral analysis framework - the unbounded operator associated to the linearization around the basic flow has a nonempty unstable continuous spectrum in $L^2$ (see \citep{CG, Friedlander}).
+then, for a given fluid trajectory, the particles separate at an exponential rate, and the fluid flow is unstable \citep{Friedlander}.\\ We now apply the set of equations \eqref{leading order} (with initial conditions \eqref{ic} and \eqref{constraint}) to the nonlinear wave motion described in Section \ref{flow} to prove its instability.
+The basic flows $\U$ considered are therefore those in \eqref{Lag} and \eqref{LagA} (in the halocline and in the layer above it, respectively).
+In this case, the velocity gradient tensor (which is the same in the two layers $\mathscr{H}(t)$ and $\mathscr{M}(t)$), is given by